NVIDIA/cloud-native-docs/gpu-operator/install-gpu-operator.rst

    * - ``ccManager.enabled``
      - When set to ``true``, the Operator deploys NVIDIA Confidential Computing Manager for Kubernetes.
-       Refer to :doc:`confidential-containers` for more information.
+       Refer to :doc:`gpu-operator-confidential-containers` for more information.
      - ``false``

    * - ``cdi.enabled``